tohas1986/openbmc/poky/documentation/dev-manual/start.rst

     -  The Yocto Project community encourages you to send patches to the project to fix bugs or add features.
 If you do submit patches, follow the project commit guidelines for writing good commit messages.
-See the ":doc:`../contributor-guide/submit-changes`" section in the Yocto Project and OpenEmbedded Contributor Guide.
+See the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section.

     -  Send changes to the core sooner than later as others are likely to run into the same issues.
-For some guidance on mailing lists to use, see the lists in the ":ref:`contributor-guide/submit-changes:finding a suitable mailing list`" section.
+For some guidance on mailing lists to use, see the list in the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section.
 For a description of the available mailing lists, see the ":ref:`resources-mailinglist`" section in the Yocto Project Reference Manual.